 If you have cleaned your filter or purchased a new one and are still experiencing problems with the cooling in your home, you may need to contact a qualified ClimateCare HVAC professional.

 Have more questions about your air filter or AC unit?
-Contact us at ClimateCare today, we’d be happy to chat with you!
+Contact us at ClimateCare in Ontario today, we’d be happy to chat with you!